 13.3 Sustainable communities have at their heart good local services and facilities.
 Much of this provision falls within a network of defined "town centres".
 This gives people within the city and the Leicester Urban Area access to a diverse range of shops, services, leisure, and community facilities in accessible locations, by a choice of transport options.
 This network of centres is supplemented by a number of out-of-centre shopping parks such as, Fosse Park and Thurmaston Shopping Centre.
 It includes other standalone facilities such as Asda and Sainsburys on the A6 (towards Market Harborough) or Aldi in Wigston.
-The network of shopping centres in Leicester Urban Area is shown on Diagram 13.

 13.4 People choose to shop, use services and leisure facilities in places that are not always located in the city or borough that they live in.
 For this reason, it is important to consider retail and leisure provision beyond the city's administrative boundary as it is interconnected and will influence where people shop, use services, and spend their leisure time.
-For instance, there has been a recent major commercial extension to Fosse Park.
+For instance, there has been a recent-major commercial extension to Fosse Park.
 This has expanded the offer and attraction of this facility, which will draw larger amounts of trade from town centres within its catchment area.
 Given these critical dependencies for retail just beyond the city's administrative boundaries the council will continue to work with neighbouring authorities to assess any proposed (new) or expansion of existing retail facilities.
 This is to ensure that the health of town centres in the city remain vital and viable.